 And one of the more interesting uses for these tools is their integration within news and magazine-style websites.
 They often have more complex and unique layout requirements than other genres.
 It has led to some very creative solutions.

-Today, we’ll show you some exciting examples of both news index page layouts and even a few for individual articles as well.
-Each one is hosted on CodePen, so you can see exactly how they were created.
+Today, we’ll show you some exciting examples of both news homepage layouts and even a few for individual articles as well.

 These newfangled CSS techniques are often used to imitate classic print layouts.
 This magazine layout uses Flexbox to add retro shapes, multicolumn flowing text and a large featured image.